HoldenErnest/YTM_UIHaul/README.md

-# YTM_Block
+# YTM_UIHaul
-A quick chrome extension to block stupid popups that stop music from playing on youtube music
+A quick chrome extension to make the UI for youtube music a little better hopefully.

+## Problems being Addressed
+* when viewing a playlist page you cant sort songs
+* probably other things